HR Green Celebrates 110 Years!

 In a decade marked by the post-World War II boom, HR Green found the civil engineering industry expanding so broadly that it became impossible for a single individual to become proficient in every aspect of its divisions or branches.
 And so began the specialization within the firm, bringing a team of individuals with specific expertise to realize client success.
 The scope of the company’s projects expanded greatly during this period to include airports and reservoirs, bridges to warehouses, libraries to electric substations, and factories to wells.
 Now very well known for water/wastewater services, the firm completed specifications for 30 water treatment projects, 33 sewage treatment plants, and 52 sanitary sewer projects in Iowa alone in the late 1950s.

 - Otis Redding “(Sittin’ on) The Dock of the Bay”

-Preserving the environment emerged as a major trend in the 1960s and, along with growth in transportation, created untold business for the engineering industry.
-The 50th anniversary of HR Green was celebrated in 1963; the firm now growing into a multimillion-dollar corporation.
+Preserving the environment emerged as a major trend in the 1960s and along with growth in transportation, created untold business for the engineering industry.
+The 50th anniversary of HR Green was celebrated in 1963; the firm now growing to a multimillion-dollar corporation.
 By 1969 the whole country was in a mad dash to clean up the environment, and the firm joined in the search for new and better methods of delivering a pollution-free environment.
 The question of environmental impact became the cornerstone for every new project undertaken.